-- 1. The content and skills gap: if the first years of the degree have developed skills and knowledge different from those of the "feeder" program a make-up, reach-back, or bridge of courses is required to cover any remaining gap. - 2.
-The breadth gap: students in a program relevant to feeding into the degree may have taken no degree level breadth courses, and this presents a gap that needs to be addressed to ensure transfer students still meet all degree level learning outcomes. - 3.
-The degree of difficulty gap: organizations need to separately track students who have entered from feeder programs through the upper year/s of the degree program and provide enrolment numbers to PEQAB.
-If their persistence, graduation rates and final marks fall significantly below those of students who went through all the years in the degree program, additional elements will need to be introduced in order to bridge/ladder the degree of difficulty.
+- 1. The content and skills gap: if the first years of the degree have developed skills and knowledge different from those of the "feeder" program (e.g., diploma-level, advanced-diploma etc.), a make-up, reach-back, or bridge of courses is required to cover any remaining gap. - 2.
+The breadth gap: students in a non-degree program relevant to feeding into the degree will have taken no degree level breadth courses, and this presents a gap that needs to be addressed to ensure transfer students still meet all degree level learning outcomes. - 3.
+The degree of difficulty gap: organizations need to separately track students who have entered from feeder programs through the upper year/s of the degree program.
+If their persistence, graduation rates and final marks fall significantly below those of students who went through all the years in the degree program,

-10.7 Principles for Majors
+12.7 Principles for Majors